 Jacksonville: The Consolidation Story, from Civil Rights to the Jaguars

 James B. Crooks, University Press of Florida, 2004

 Here, historian James Crooks covers Jacksonville in the later 20th century, from the Civil Rights era of the 1950s and ‘60s, to Consolidation in 1968 and through the arrival of the Jacksonville Jaguars in 1995.
 Consolidation of the city and county governments was Jacksonville’s solution for addressing the challenges facing many cities at the time, and Crooks covers all the setbacks and successes of the city’s bold idea.

 Cohen Brothers: The Big Store

 Ennis Davis & Sarah Gojekian, The History Press, 2012

 From 1914 until 1987, the Cohen Brothers department store was a Jacksonville institution.
 Local store owners Jacob and Morris Cohen had purchased a full city block after the Great Fire of 1901 for a massive expansion of their dry goods business.
 This book by Jaxson editor and urban planner Ennis Davis and writer Sarah Gojekian describes the unlikely rise and ultimate fall of this Jacksonville business.

 Ennis Davis, Arcadia Publishing, 2015

-Part of the Images of Modern America series, this book by Jaxson editor Ennis Davis conveys Jacksonville’s story since the 1950s through historic sketches and contemporary photos.
+Part of the Images of Modern America series, this book by Jaxson editor and co-owner Ennis Davis conveys Jacksonville’s story since the 1950s through historic sketches and contemporary photos.